codeforcologne/edelgard-app/README.md

 This app assists the user in finding available protected spaces based on geolocation and business hours.
 It can then route the user to the place of their choice.

+A demo version of the app can be viewed at https://edelgard-test.netlify.com/

 ## Development

 The app currently requires an API token for the services of [Mapbox](https://www.mapbox.com/),